mattjboland/ci-milestonethree/README.md

 #### Dependencies

     There is a list of Dependencies required to run the app, these packages are listed in the requirements.txt file.
 These can be installed by typing the following statement into the terminal and pressing enter.

+    pip3 install flask pymongo dnspython flask-pymongo

 ### Libraries